peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 The parameter <i>simpleValue</i>
  is less than 0, greater than 255, or from 24 through 31.

+### GetAllTags

+    public PeterO.Numbers.EInteger[] GetAllTags();

+Gets a list of all tags, from outermost to innermost.

+<b>Return Value:</b>

+An array of tags, or the empty string if this object is untagged.

 ### GetByteString

     public byte[] GetByteString();